Frontiers journals are at the top of citation and impact metrics

 Indexed in: Google Scholar, DOAJ, CrossRef, CLOCKSS, ERIH PLUS

-Digital Scholarship welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Specialty Grand Challenge and Technology Report.
+Digital Scholarship welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Specialty Grand Challenge and Technology and Code.

 All manuscripts must be submitted directly to the section Digital Scholarship, where they are peer-reviewed by the Associate and Review Editors of the specialty section.